apetri/IG_Pipeline/README.md

 This is a pipeline for Weak Gravitational Lensing simulations: given a set of cosmological parameters, it produces multiple realizations of convergence and shear maps that can then be used for further statistical analysis.
 The IG pipeline consists of three steps:
  - 3D cosmological box generation using Gadget 2
  - Projection of the 3D simulation boxes on 2D lensing planes
- - Ray tracing and production of 2D convergence and shear maps
+ - Ray tracing and production of 2D convergence and shear maps (or catalogs)

 1) 3D box generation: workflow
 ------------------------------